kingsley-ezenwaka/medical-data-visualizer/README.md

 ### Acknowledgements
 This project was previously completed as part of the requirements for the **Data Analysis with Python** certification from [freeCodeCamp.com](https://www.freecodecamp.org/learn/data-analysis-with-python/).

-The dataset descriptions and project instructions below are adapted directly from the [freecodecamp project page](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer).### Acknowledgements
-This project was previously completed as part of the requirements for the **Data Analysis with Python** certification from [freeCodeCamp.com](https://www.freecodecamp.org/learn/data-analysis-with-python/).

 The dataset descriptions and project instructions below are adapted directly from the [freecodecamp project page](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer).